-A content manager is the indispensable in-house owner of a company's content marketing initiatives for driving traffic, leads, and sales.
+A content manager is the in-house owner of a company's content marketing initiatives for driving traffic, leads, and sales.
 Content managers who get the most results are well-liked, results-driven team players who are expert storytellers, superb communicators, exceptional writers, and polished interviewers.

 If you were to look under the hood of companies producing the most growth and sales results from their inbound marketing, virtually every single one of those organizations (no matter their industry) have one thing in common:

 They have a full-time content manager on staff as the accountability owner of their content creation efforts for their inbound marketing.